 Blue Rock Water Company is pleased to report that your drinking water complies with federal and state drinking water quality standards.
-This report summarizes the company's 2022 water quality testing program.
-We regret to report that our Hunt III water system violated the maximum contaminant level for manganese.
+This report summarizes the company's 2024 water quality testing program.
+We are regret to report that our Hunt III water system had water system had a coliform present result last year.